More Information on Frauds and Scams is Available from

 Be alert for different variations of fraudulent e-mails.

-Fraudulent E-Mail Alert from Community National Bank
+Fraudulent E-Mails Claiming to be from Community National Bank

 We have received notification of an e-mail that gives the appearance of being sent from Community National Bank.
 The “from” line of the email displays the name “cnb-usa.com support” and the subject line includes “cnb-usa.com account notification”.
 There is a link in the e-mail that should not be clicked on.